 provide, administer, improve and personalise the OET service;

 maintain and update our records;

 process payments and refunds and provide receipts;

-correspond with you, for example for the provision of your test day timetable and to inform you of your results;
+correspond with you, for example for the provision of your test day timetable, to inform you of material changes to the test venue (for example, in an emergency for a change of location), and to inform you of your results;

 meet CBLA’s legal and reporting obligations to the authorities that recognise OET, including but not limited to the Australian Department of Immigration and Border Protection and the Regulatory Authorities under the Australian Health Practitioner Regulation Agency that govern the health professions addressed by OET;